Different Types of Coffee and Espresso Drinks

 As a café owner or barista, it’s good to keep up with trends in the coffee industry and know what the big shops like Starbucks and Dunkin are doing.
 Your customers might ask for trendy drinks in your shop and, even if you can’t build them, it’s nice to be a source of information for customers, and maybe it will help you to suggest an alternative.

 Thinking of opening a coffee shop?
-Here’s a checklist and the average cost to start a coffee shop business.
+Here’s a checklist and the average cost to start a cafe.

 Coffee shops combine a few basic tools, goods, and processes to produce the rich, dark beverage that has been a cultural phenomenon for centuries.
 Water, roasted coffee beans, and a brewing process are the equation that adds up to coffee.